Up to 60% off sofas & mattresses — limited‑time deals.

 Cotton Sofa Buying Summary: What Matters Most

-• Prefer removable covers if spills, shedding, or odors are likely.
+• Choose removable covers when spills, shedding, or odors are part of daily life.

 Common Cotton Sofa Misconceptions and Fixes